manabie-com/togo/README.md

   - [x] What else do you want us to know about however you do not have enough time to complete?

 _The detailed description of the assignment can be found [here](https://github.com/manabie-com/togo)_
+# Table of contents
+- How to run the app locally
+  - Prerequisites
+  - Start the server
+  - Create a user
+  - Add a new task
+  - View task count
+  - Maximum number of tasks submitted per day by a user: 5
+- Unit test

 # <a name="runAppLocally"></a> How to run the app locally
 ## Prerequisites:
 - NodeJS ^14.17.
 You can download NodeJS runtime [here](https://nodejs.org/en/).